legal resources necessary to hold negligent facilities accountable.

 “After the third day, if the resident has not had a bowel movement, a laxative should be given as ordered by the physician if the stool is hard, the nurse obtains an order for [treatment].”

 The incident involved a review of a resident’s annual MDS (Minimum Data Set) that showed that the resident was “moderately impaired for cognitive skills for daily decision-making and always incontinent of bowel.”
 A review of the survey report revealed that the resident “did not have a bowel movement” between February 5, 2017, and February 8, 2017.
 The surveyors noted that there were “no interventions implemented for not having a bowel movement for over three days.”

 If you believe your loved one has suffered serious injuries or died prematurely while residing at Bailey Park Community Living Center, contact the law offices of the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Gibson and Madison Counties victims of mistreatment living in long-term facilities including nursing homes in Humboldt.
+Our network of attorneys fights aggressively on behalf of Gibson and Madison Counties victims of mistreatment living in long-term facilities including nursing homes in Humboldt.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary recovery claim.
 Let us begin working on your behalf to ensure your rights are protected.